 FBR is a market research company focused on measuring franchisee satisfaction based on feedback from franchisees.
-The information, summarized in its annual Franchise 50 annual, is intended to provide franchise buyers with real feedback on franchisee-franchisor relations--a key component in the franchise selection process.
+The information is intended to provide franchise buyers with feedback from franchisees on franchisee-franchisor relations – a key component in the franchise selection process.

 FRI was established to study and promote high standards of excellence within franchising.
 Its FranSurvey is an evaluative tool used to measure the quality of the franchisor-franchisee relationship (fransurvey.com).

 Better Business Bureau

 Before you contact a franchisor, it’s a good idea to do a little checking with the Better Business Bureau in your area.
 This organization logs complaints about businesses.
 See if any of the brands you’re considering are on their list.
 These sites also provide business advice and resources.

 Regional Franchise Groups

 These exist in franchise hotbeds such as Atlanta, where the Southeast Franchise Forum (sefforum.com) can be a tremendous resource in learning about members’ brands and franchising in general.
 Check your area for similar groups, or call the IFA.

 These make fascinating reading, but don’t believe everything you read.
 Many are “seeded” with positive reviews of franchise brands (an ethical no-no, but a fact), as well as personal rants against brands.
 While these could provide a valuable perspective, use your own judgment in assessing their credibility and motives.